2016-2017 Theatre Productions

 Directed by Dr. Travis Malone, Associate Professor of Theatre and Chair of the Humanities Division.

 “Romeo and Juliet” performed by the American Shakespeare Center

 November 9, 2016 at 7:30pm (Hofheimer Theater)

 The American Shakespeare Center is in residence for a performance of Shakespeare's classic tragedy.
 The ASC will also hold 2 workshops with VWC students.

 Fall One-Act Play Festival

-This two-night extravaganza, produced and directed by VWC theatre students, offers a variety of plays from thought-provoking dramas to side-splitting comedies.
-Play titles and performance schedule to be announced.
-Performances take place in Hofheimer Theater and are free to all.
+This two-night extravaganza is produced and directed by students in the VWC Theatre program who will present a variety of plays from thought-provoking dramas to side-splitting comedies.
+(Play titles and performance schedule to be announced.)

 Want to be a part of the onstage action?

-The Theatre Department conducts open auditions the first week of the fall and spring semesters.
-Auditions for parts are open to any auditioners.
-We also conduct color/gender-blind casting.
+The Theatre Department conducts open auditions for the department's mainstage productions in the first week of the fall and spring semesters.
+Auditions for all productions are open to the VWC ad Coastal Virginia community.
+The department practices color/gender-conscience casting in all productions.
 We have a very short rehearsal period, so some actors may not be cast just based on availability.
 Knowing your schedule and accurately charting that on your audition form is critically important to the director.
 It is the actor's responsibility to work out conflicts.